smartopian/MVCR/mvcr-0.6.md

 | Sensitive Personally Identifiable Information (SPII) | this a flag in the consent receipt that is used for what is legally defined as sensitive and protected data, this varies from jurisdiction to jurisdiction.
 For this type of data explicit consent is required and a consent receipt extension is needed for this functionality. | include health, financial, children’s data,  sexual data, political/religious data, surveillance data,  (note I think this should include participate in identifying SPII |  |

-# Appendix B: Flags Defined
+# Appendix A: Flags Defined

 ### 3rd  Party sharing (TBD)